 One thing to remember for those that wonder if you can eat coffee beans, the darker you roast your coffee, the more porous the cell structure becomes.
 This causes the bean to become softer, and usually sweeter, which is what we recommend that people try first.
 A lighter roasted coffee may not taste as bitter, but your teeth will have a hard time biting into it.
 Most products that contain coffee beans will typically feature a dark roasted bean within.

 Can You Eat Coffee Grounds

-Can you eat coffee grounds?
+Can you eat coffee grounds or instant coffee?
 Duh!
 If you can eat whole beans, you can absolutely eat the grounds.
 As a matter of fact, some baking recipes call for finely ground coffee, usually an espresso grind.
-I don’t know about you, but I've gotten to the bottom of my cup of coffee quite a few times only to find that I have a mouthful of coffee grounds.
-Now if you are some kind of animal that links to eat ground coffee alone, I recommend buying a coffee pot and brewing up some delicious coffee.
+Now if you are some kind of animal that likes to eat ground coffee alone, we recommend buying a coffee pot and brewing up some delicious coffee.
 Don’t be weird, drink a Cup of Joe like the rest of us do!

 How To Know If Coffee Is Safe

 As mentioned previously, coffee can stay good for a long time.
 If you don't mind drinking stale coffee, you are safe to drink it for an even longer time.
 However, there is the possibility that coffee can become bad and not okay to drink.
 If the coffee has been opened, stored in a hot area, or has become damp, you should proceed with caution.

 You can typically tell if the coffee has gone bad by the rancid smell it will give off or if you spot mold.
 In both of these scenarios, the coffee should be thrown out and replaced with fresh coffee.